 As someone who carries a title of ‘unashamedly creative’ and talks about being a ‘creative copywriter’ choosing a book called “Who Killed Creativity?” seemed like a logical thing to do.

-I was super sceptical at first when it talked about paralleling crime scenes and psychological profiling with the creative process but having now finished it, I am really, really pleased with this book.
+I was super skeptical at first when it talked about paralleling crime scenes and psychological profiling with the creative process but having now finished it, I am really, really pleased with this book.

 Having read a heap of business, marketing, abnormal psychology and general “how to deal with being a human” books in my time, I believe in the really strong, emotional connection we humans have with the communication we receive- and that marketing is one of the most often discarded display of this power around.

 I’m not talking about the whole “if you see the colour red you get hungry” stuff, which by the way I am a non believer of considering I am colour blind.
 Or the whole “you too can selfishly leverage your friendships to hawk sheets, make-up and other junk” style of manipulation found in pyramid selling.
 But the actual true connect we make to the things we see around us.
 Like you won’t pick a brand if it seems unethical, irrelevant or like it’s putting you down unless secretly that’s what you want level.
 And it’s those moments of rejection that create parody marketing, crazy copy and a whole host of other things.